ivanov-mi/RestaurantsReview/README.md

 # Restaurants Review Demo App

   Recruitment task for iOS job application.
+It showcases core iOS development skills with a focus on architecture, persistence, and UI design.

-## Requirements
+## 1. Requirements
 - User must be able to create an account and log in. (this means that more users can use the app from the same phone).
 - Implement 2 roles with different permission levels
   - Regular User: Can rate and leave a comment for a restaurant